BAM-PFA/edith/readme.md

 The SIPs can then be written to [Linear Tape Open (LTO)](https://en.wikipedia.org/wiki/Linear_Tape-Open).
 Each tape is also indexed in the `pymm` MySQL database.
 This portion uses code inspired by [`ltopers`](https://github.com/amiaopensource/ltopers).

+Internally [ResourceSpace](https://resourcespace.com) hosts both access copies of assets and descriptive metadata drawn from our collection management systems, as well as user supplied metadata.
+It also includes the LTO tape id of assets written to tape so it's a handy front end for managing assets in the repository.

 ## Usage overview

 * Users log in in order to access the system.
 Each user is defined as belonging to a specific BAMPFA department (which helps per-asset access rules), as well as having an individual ResourceSpace API key.